agiordan101/codingame_chess/README.md

            - Show move scores
            - Show last move

-    * Create MinMaxAlphaBetaTransTableAgent

     * Transform game state from static define to enum
-    * Be carefull about evaluation > max_value in heuristic.
-It shouldn't be possible
     * BotPlayer : from vector to *vector

-    * You can offer a draw to your opponent by adding = right after the move, without a space.
-    * You can accept a draw offer by outputting draw instead of a move.
-Note that this is only legal if a draw offer was made the previous turn!
-Make sure to check the input first.

     * Project architecture :
         * Regroup all .test. files into a tests folder